Skip to main content

 Gas station staff must also have provisions in place to protect them from hazards related to the handling of flammable fuel.
 Gas station security systems often include smart sensors configured to measure fuel levels, identify leaks and warn staff of fuel spills.
 Fire, heat and smoke sensors linked to alarms and fire suppression systems can also be used to reduce the impact of fires.

-The threat of armed robberies and assaults involving deadly weapons are major concerns for gas station and convenience store staff.
-To combat these threats, convenience store security systems often include weapon detection scanners installed at all access points, and cameras equipped with video analytics tools designed to automatically detect the presence of weapons.
+The threat of armed robberies and assaults involving firearms is a major concern for gas station and convenience store staff.
+To combat these threats, convenience store security systems often include firearm detection scanners installed at all access points and cameras equipped with video analytics tools to automatically detect firearms.

 Essential components of gas station security systems